10-1-pursuit/lab-request-response-cycle-api-postman/README.md

 - Summarize the most salient parts of the data you are getting back (for example, Cat facts returns JSON that identifies the source of the cat fact, the cat fact, information about when the fact was created and updated, and the fact itself).

 > The summary of the data is openwyd.org can be used to find music from different music streaming platforms (ex: YouTube, Soundcloud,Spotify, etc.) and consolidate it in one place.
-You can also create playlists as well as search and download playlists created by other users on the streaming platforms.
+You can also create playlists as well as search and download playlists created by other users on streaming platforms.

 - How could you use this data in an application?